Blue suit. White shirt. Yellow tie.

 The same rule applies to your digital interactions.
 Don’t open unfamiliar emails.

-Technology can enable a family to help each other, said U.S. Bank Chief Innovation Officer Dominic Venturo.
+Technology can enable a family to help each other, said U.S. Bank Chief Digital Officer Dominic Venturo.
 For example, your bank likely offers real-time text or email alerts about transactions in your account.

 “For one of our family member’s accounts, others receive alerts on transactions over a certain dollar amount,” Venturo said.
 “We’re not signatories on their account, but we’re able to say ‘Hey, did you do that transaction?’”